oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 1.2.
-Real-time measurement of exploration effectiveness
+Infrastructure for measuring exploration enjoyability
 In order to make sure that students enjoy the lessons on Oppia, we need to develop a way to measure lesson "enjoyability" so that creators can see the effects of their changes.
 The aim of this project is to define and put in place the necessary infrastructure for this.
 By the end of the project, we’d like to make it possible for creators to see whether their lessons are enjoyable, as well as figure out which parts of their lessons might be frustrating/confusing/boring so that they can fix those for future learners.

 In order to do this, we would need to figure out what “enjoyability” means.
 Here are some initial suggestions for metrics (proposals have full creative liberty over these):